MatejKovacic/RasPBX-install/README.md

 When using voicemail (these messages are sent to my e-mail), I noticed they voice files have quite low volume.
 However, this could be easily solved.
 Just go to `Settings` → `Voicemail Admin` → `Settings` → `General` and look for a field `Volume Gain`.
 This parameter allows you to specify how much gain to add to the message when sending a voicemail.
 There is also a note, that `sox` package must be installed on a system, but on RasPBX already is, so you do not need to worry about that.

 I set this number to `7`, and voice messages are much louder now. the rule is: higher the number, higher the volume.
 Try different numbers (for instance `2` and `9`) and find the right balance for you.

+### On VPN

+I am now living in a different country and I am using RasPBX sucessfully for a couple of weeks.
+VPN connection is working surprisingly well, however, I set up Wireguard VPN, because is is much faster with much less overhead.
+So far, no big issues regarding this.

 ## And what can *you* do?